nwlandry/the-simpliciality-of-higher-order-networks/README.md

 * `empirical_simpliciality.py` measures the simpliciality (all three measures) of the empirical datasets and stores the results in a JSON file in the `Data` folder.
 * `generate_dcsbm_parameters.py` infers the parameters of the biSBM for a given empirical dataset for use in the model fitting script and stores as a JSON file in the `Data` folder.
 * `model_fitting.py` generates realizations of the generative models, measures the resulting simpliciality, and then stores the results in a JSON file in the `Data` folder.
+* `simplicial_assortativity.py` generates the empirical values of simplicial assortativity contained in Table 2.
 * `setup.py` allows users to pip install this package.

 ### Notebooks